 More Summer Pasta Recipes

 This easy, creamy pasta features summer sweet corn and fresh cilantro in a quick parmesan sauce!

 - 2 cloves garlic, peeled and lightly smashed

 - ¾ cup shredded parmesan cheese

 - 3 ears sweet corn, grilled, with kernels removed (about 3 cups)

 - salt and pepper to taste

-- Cook pasta in very salty water until al dente.
-Drain and set aside.
+- Cook fettuccine in very salty water until al dente.
+Reserve ⅔ cup of pasta water, then drain and set aside.

-- Slowly add milk to roux, whisking constantly to work out any lumps.
-Cook, whisking occasionally, until milk has thickened and is at a near simmer, about 8 minutes.
+- Slowly add cream to butter, stirring constantly to incorporate.
+Cook, stirring occasionally, until cream has thickened and is at a low simmer, about 5-10 minutes.